Muhterem Aras: Political activity

 In the 2011 Baden-Württemberg state election, she won the Erstmandat ("first mandate") in the Stuttgart I constituency with 42.5% of the votes cast.
 In 2011, Aras became the first Muslim woman to enter the Baden-Württemberg Landtag.
 She was a member of the Committees on Finance and Economic Affairs and of Culture, Youth and Sports and fiscal policy of the Green Party Group.

 Since 2014 Aras has been county chair of the Stuttgart District Association of Alliance '90 / The Greens.
-In 2016 she ran again in Parliamentary constituency of Stuttgart I, and won the mandate with 42.4%, again the nation's best result for her party.
+In 2016 she ran again in the parliamentary constituency of Stuttgart I, and won the mandate with 42.4%, again the nation's best result for her party.

 On 11 May 2016, Aras was elected as the new Baden-Württemberg Landtag president with the votes of 96 MPs, becoming the first member of the Greens, the first Muslim, and the first woman, to hold the position.

 Aras was nominated by her party as delegate to the Federal Conventions for the purpose of electing the President of Germany in 2022.

 Personal life

 Muhterem Aras has been married since 1986 and has a son and a daughter.
-She is an adherent of the Alevist form of Islam and lives in Stuttgart.
+She grew up in a Kurdish Alevist family and lives in Stuttgart.